bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 However, this does suggest that logistic regression and other types of machine learning algorithms may be useful in predicting heart disease.

+__To see more complete coding and analysis, please refer to my GitHub repository.__

 ```